 Are pigeons dangerous?

 Pigeons are colloquially called “flying rodents” for a reason: the two pests have a lot in common.
-Beyond their universal presence across the nation, pigeons can likewise spread a number of diseases, including salmonella, cryptococcosis, and toxoplasmosis.
+Beyond their universal presence across the nation, pigeons spread a number of diseases, including salmonella, cryptococcosis, and toxoplasmosis.
 They can also be the cause of food poisoning if they come into direct contact with human food.

 Beyond disease, pigeon droppings are unsightly and can cause significant damage to structures and vehicles.
 In large quantities, it can also become a hazard to people who may step in it.
 In buildings, pigeon nests can clog pipes and cause electrical problems.
 Pigeons can also play host to a number of parasites such as fleas, lice, ticks, mites, and gnats.
 These unwanted parasites pose additional problems once they infest homes and businesses.